Mental health team pilot program begins next week

 “But we’re trying to look at many different ways to deal with the mental health aspect of it,” said Easter.
 “Because is jail really the answer?
 Probably not.”

 The team will be deployed for 90 days.
 It is a pilot program so there is not yet identified funding source for a long-term team.
-Officers, EMT workers and COMCARE specialists will be pulled off normal duty to staff the team to begin the process.
+Officers, EMS paramedics and COMCARE specialists will be pulled off normal duty to staff the team to begin the process.

 The ICT team, or ICT-1 includes Wichita Fire, Sedgwick County Fire District 1, Wichita Police, the Sedgwick County Sheriff’s Office, Sedgwick County EMS and Communications and COMCARE of Sedgwick County.